 Bedford & District

 Meets: Kempston Constitutional Club, 196A Bedford Road, Kempston, Bedford MK42 8BL, (located 100 yards from Sainsburys store toward Bedford), on the 3rd Thursday of each month, at 19:30 for 20:00 start.
-EXCEPT DECEMBER (see below)
+EXCEPT DECEMBER which is varied between 2nd and 3rd Thursday according proximity to Christmas.

 Branch Notes